Launching dynamic pricing:

 1 - Evaluation of the pilot results required more complex calculations, that considered the revealed trend of growing.

-2 - Considering the trend of growing, the true increase in sales due to dynamic pricing was approximately equal to the results in other cities.
-That is, the real growth was less significant than primary figures showed.
+2 - Considering the growth trend, the actual increase in sales attributed to dynamic pricing was roughly equivalent to results in other cities.
+In other words, the true growth was less significant than primary figures showed.

 Plots of the test and control hypermarkets' revenue during 3 past years.
 Revenue of the test store (red line) grows faster than inflation.
 Initially, the control hypermarket's revenue was larger than the test hypermarket's one.
 But in 2021, the test hypermarket overtook the control store.
 There is a clear trend of revenue increasing.
 To enlarge the image, click on it.